KlipperScreen/KlipperScreen/syncraft/README.md

 This ensures the printer can cancel a print via `PARAMETERS_MATCH` macro if its 3D model has been sliced for a different nozzle.

+A `sensor` boolean parameter can be passed, making it behave diferently at the function `on_image_clicked`.

 ### `sx_materials.py`

 Uses the `materials.json` file to render the available materials to the current active extruder.